2026 Lowell Wakefield Fisheries Symposium

 Registration

 Early-bird registration for the symposium is $200 and is available through March 30, 2026.
 After that date, the registration fee will increase to $250.
+The in-person registration fee includes lunches and break refreshments.
 Online listen-only registration is $100 (not available for presenters).
 Please register and pay your fees in advance so that adequate materials are available.

 Science planning committee